-Switch the bangs from side to side or wear back with some mousse.
-This style would look particularly good on older women.
-Generally, as we get older, we no longer feel the need to invest hours and hours on hair maintenance.
+Switch the bangs from side to side or mousse it back, particularly suited to older women.
+Generally, as we age, we no longer feel compelled to invest hours and hours on hair maintenance.
 It gets brittle, goes gray, and feels the static of many seasons.
-If you're aging and looking for a shortcut, nothing to be ashamed of!
-This would be a worthwhile style choice.
+A worthwhile choice if you're maturing and looking for a shortcut, nothing to be ashamed of!

 Chic and Continental.

 A chic style allows planning of your wardrobe any way you see fit.
 The type of haircut you can wake up and have, no need to overwork it.
 Thus, you can accessorize any way you'd like.
 In the picture shown, the model's wearing beautiful big earrings.
 Makeup makes her face delicate and flawless.
 Choose if you're not asking the world to stare but notice.
 Less about attention and being unique and more about fitting into what you already have.
 Wear sunglasses and unsubtle clothing for best effect.

 Pushed to the side and combined with very in-your-face makeup, which fits the shock value.
 It's the kind of haircut you can wear without makeup.
 Since it's very boyish, as a lot of men wear shaved fashions, to wear it nude, without makeup, is fitting.
 However, you could either offset with seasonal trending clothing, or you could embrace it by hiding curves and wearing more masculine attire.
 Looking boyish does not mean looking like a man.
 For a variation try brushing up and out of your face, or forward and more in front of your eyes.

 Like Most Trends the Helmet's Making a Comeback but More Sophisticated.